hawkinsw/CPPTimes/arrays-and-vectors.md

   grade3 += curve;
 ```

-In the new version of the code, we will make the same adjustments but use a loop in order to future-proof our code:
+In the new version of the code, we will still make the adjustments one at a time but use a loop in order to reduce the copy/paste-ing that we need to do and make it easier to add students in the future:

 ```C++
   for (int i{0}; i<STUDENTS_IN_CLASS; i++) {